KazakovDenis/KazakovDenis.github.io/content/about.en.md

     > - an embedded application for Xerox MFPs
     >
     > Since the team was small, I took on some more unusual functions, such as:
-    > - working with customers: deploying boxed software in their infrastructure,
+    > - working with customers: deploying embedded software in their infrastructure,
     > preparing for a presentation, consulting administrators
     > - working with outsourcing teams
     > - product delivery automation: